Animal Encounter Training

 Tradeoffs & Design Tensions

-Legal Precision vs Practical Usability
+Legal Precision vs Usability

 Stakeholder Alignment vs Delivery Timeline

-Platform Constraint vs Longevity
+Platform Constraints vs Longevity

 K9 Authentication Flow